Student Affairs Operations

-The Advanced Scholars Stipend is a $1000 per semester award made in recognition of University Honors membership or Arkansas Governor’s or Governor’s Distinguished awards.
-All students who are awarded an Advanced Scholars Stipend must retain their University funded academic ACT scholarship award to remain eligible for the stipend.
+The Advanced Scholars Stipend is a $1,000 per semester award made in recognition of students who receive Arkansas Governor’s Distinguished Scholar awards.
+All students who are awarded an Advanced Scholars Stipend must retain their freshman Academic Scholarship award to remain eligible for the stipend.
 Students who fail to retain their academic award forfeit the Advanced Scholars Stipend.
-Students are only eligible for one Advanced Scholars Stipend in any semester.
+Students may not receive an Advanced Scholars Stipend and a University Honors Stipend.

 Presidential Honors Transfer Scholarship

-This scholarship allows any Arkansas two-year college president/chancellor the opportunity to name one student each fall for a transfer scholarship with a maximum award of $2,550 per semester.
-A student must enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to five semesters or completion of an undergraduate degree, whichever comes first.
-Interested students should check with their current two-year school’s Financial Aid Office or President’s/Chancellor’s office for further details.
-Transfer scholarships must be used on the main campus in Russellville.
+This scholarship allows any Arkansas two-year college president/chancellor the opportunity to name one student each fall and spring for a transfer scholarship with a value of $3000 per semester.
+The award is renewable for up to five semesters or until the completion of an undergraduate degree, whichever comes first.
+Students must have completed 12 or more transferable, for-credit hours with a minimum 3.0 cumulative GPA.
+Interested students should check with their current two-year school’s Financial Aid Office or President’s/Chancellor’s Office for further details.
+High school seniors with concurrent college credit are not eligible for Transfer Scholarship consideration.

 Senior Service Fellowships